1. Admission to the programme

 - Every applicant for the DCH shall have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Board of the Faculty of Medicine.

-- Every applicant for the DCH shall be registered for medical practice in the country in which the programme is taught.
+- Every applicant for the DCH shall be registered for medical practice in New Zealand.

-- The programme of study for the diploma shall consist of two papers, CHHE 701 (see note below) and CHHE 702, which are normally to be taken concurrently or in consecutive semesters.
+- The programme of study for the diploma shall consist of two papers, CHHE 701 (see note below) and CHHE 702, which are normally to be taken in consecutive semesters.

 - In order to complete the requirements for CHHE 702, the candidate will normally hold a position in general paediatrics for a minimum of 26 weeks, whilst enrolled in the course, in a hospital approved for this purpose.
 The majority of this attachment will be in a general paediatric ward, although shorter periods in specialty units such as paediatric surgery, paediatric emergency medicine, or neonatal intensive care may be allowed at the discretion of the convenor.
 Such periods will in total not exceed the period in general paediatrics.